 Zurab Achba was born on February 23, 1950 in Sukhum - a prominent public and political figure in Abkhazia, a lawyer and human rights activist.
-Today he would have turned 70 years old.

 For human rights and rights of people

 Zurab Achba was born in 1950 in the capital of Abkhazia and graduated from Sukhum Secondary school No, 10, and received a law degree in Moscow, Moscow State University.

 He began his political career in the 1980s at the peak of the national liberation movement of the Abkhaz people, in the midst of the struggle for the independence of Abkhazia.
 He was one of the leaders of the “Aidgylara” public movement.
 (The Aidgylara (Unity) People's Forum of Abkhazia took place on December 3, 1988 in Sukhum and resulted in a movement uniting groups of citizens of Abkhazia in the struggle for independence of the republic - ed.).